 Luckily, most yeast infections are easily treatable.
-You may only need to take one pill to get rid of the infection.
-You may also use an over-the-counter or prescription medication, such as an antifungal cream, tablets or suppositories.
+To get rid of the infection, you may only need to take one pill to get rid of the infection.
+You may also use an over-the-counter or prescription medication, such as an antifungal cream, tablets, or suppositories.

 We recommend getting a diagnosis of a yeast infection from your physician before buying the over-the-counter products.
 Yeast infection symptoms can be similar to bacterial vaginosis symptoms.
 Using an antifungal product when you have bacterial vaginosis, may make your infection worse.

 More severe yeast infections or recurrent yeast infections may require more pills or longer treatment with antifungal creams.
-Your doctor can help you determine what treatment is right for you.
+Lastly, your doctor can help you determine what treatment is right for you.

-If you have recurrent yeast infections, you may be able to prevent them by using condoms.
-You may keep getting a yeast infection from your partner or semen may be throwing off the balance of your vagina.
+If you have recurrent yeast infections, you can try preventing them by using condoms.
+You may keep getting a yeast infection from your partner, or semen may be throwing off the balance of your vagina.

-You can also protect your vaginal health by wearing loose, cotton underwear, avoiding panty hose and staying out of very hot baths or hot tubs.
+Also, protect your vaginal health by wearing loose, cotton underwear, avoiding pantyhose, and staying out of very hot baths or hot tubs.
 You should also only use antibiotics when necessary.
 Antibiotics can kill the bacteria in your vagina that you need to maintain a healthy balance.